-- High levels of decimalisation – means that data is stored in Saasu sometimes down to 6 decimal places.
+Means that data is stored in Saasu sometimes down to 6 decimal places.
 Typically, it’s foreign currency or inventory-based amounts that require this level of decimalisation.
 Totals in screen sometimes have to round these numbers.
 Then other numbers are calculated based off these rounded numbers.
 We could do the calculations off unrounded numbers but then we need to display all the decimals to make it keep it consistent with that level of detail – and that can look ugly.

-- Roll-up of rounding in totals – lots of small transactions when summed from rounded numbers can generate a difference to total numbers in a report.
+Lots of small transactions when summed from rounded numbers can generate a difference to total numbers in a report.
 The data being used in the reports comes from the same source so consequently, from an accounting point of view, it’s generally balanced.
 On screen, it can appear to be out by a cent.
 Sometimes it can be out by more if lots of transactions are involved and we are creating a total amount to display on the screen.

-- Rounding differences in tax amounts – may occur due to Saasu using what’s called the Line Items method of working out tax on each line in a transaction.
+May occur due to Saasu using what’s called the Line Items method of working out tax on each line in a transaction.
 Some systems use the Gross Taxable method (e.g. MYOB).
 An example is when you receive an invoice from a supplier, the total GST in it may not match the GST in the purchase invoice you raise in Saasu.
 Another example would be when you try to calculate the GST on the invoice total, it may not turn out to be exactly 10% of the invoice total.
 This is because the GST was calculated on each line item and rounded to two decimal places before adding them up to get the final total GST value.
 Consider the following example;

 If you try to calculate the GST on the total amount, it would round up to 3.95.
 As you can see it is in fact 3.96, because the actual GST amounts for the line items are 1.43 and 2.53 after rounding to two decimal places(away from zero).
 Please note rounding is an issue all accounting systems experience one way or the other, regardless of which rounding method is used.

-- Technical reasons include the rounding methodologies adopted.
+Include the rounding methodologies adopted.
 In our case, we use the standard Microsoft SQL server rounding implementation used by thousands of financial services businesses around the world.

 For example, an inventory item called SMS is set up and costs 18.5 cents (being 0.185).
 Saasu’s: